-Under TO 0207, off-post groundwater samples will be collected from select off-post public drinking water and domestic drinking water wells.
+Off-post groundwater samples will be collected from select off-post public drinking water and domestic drinking water wells.
 Nearly all these wells are equipped with a submersible water pump, a bladder-type pressure chamber or booster pump, and possibly a large storage capacity cistern.
-These wells are purged and sampled with the same criteria as the onpost drinking water wells.
+These wells are purged and sampled with the same criteria as the on-post drinking water wells.
 Most off-post well locations require a signed access agreement and a minimum of 72-hours notification to the well owner before accessing the site.